In-plane magnetic response and Maki parameter of alternating-twist multilayers: In-plane Maki parameter

 In the superconducting phase, there is no Fermi surface and the equilibrium function is equal to the response from the Kubo formula \cite{Scalapino93}.
-The latter, $\langle\langle A,C\rangle\rangle$ in Eq. (\ref{eq:chiAC}), is the same in the normal and superconducting phases up to corrections of orders of $\Delta/W $, the superconducting order parameter over the band width, which we neglect.
+The latter, $\langle\langle A,C\rangle\rangle$ in Eq. (\ref{eq:chiAC}), is the same in the normal and superconducting phases up to corrections of order $\Delta/W $, the superconducting order parameter over the bandwidth, which we neglect.
 Therefore, only the Fermi surface term survives in Eq. (\ref{eq:chiAC}), as the dominant difference between superconducting and normal phases.
-In the remainder of this section, we estimate this contribution for the bilayer, trilayer, tetralayer, and pentalayer systems.
+In the remainder of this section, we estimate this contribution for the bilayer, tetralayer, and odd-layer alternating-twist systems.